verrazzano/docs/content/en/docs/monitoring/thanos.md

 Create the secret for object storage configuration.

-The following example uses the filename `objstore.yml`.
+The following example uses the file name `objstore.yml`.
 The Thanos Store Gateway requires the key in the secret to be `objstore.yml`.
-If you use a different filename, make sure that the key in the secret is exactly `objstore.yml`.
+If you use a different file name, make sure that the key in the secret is exactly `objstore.yml`.

 {{< clipboard >}}
 <div class="highlight">